GhanaNLP/ABENA/README.md

 We found BERT and DistilBERT not suitable for this right now, given the relatively small size of the dataset (JW300).
 For this reason we only presented RoBERTa versions of BAKO: RoBAKO - Robustly Optimized BAKO.

 [RoBERTa](https://ai.facebook.com/blog/roberta-an-optimized-method-for-pretraining-self-supervised-nlp-systems/) is an improvement on BERT that employs clever optimization tricks for better efficiency.
-In particular, we use byte-pair encoding (BPE) for tokenization, which is arguably more effective than the WordPiece approach used by BERT and DistilBERT.
+In particular, among other improvements, we use byte-pair encoding (BPE) for tokenization, which is arguably more effective than the WordPiece approach used by BERT and DistilBERT.

 In short, first train tokenizer (`RoBERTa/train_BPE_tokenizer.py`), and then train model (`RoBERTa/train_RoBERTa.py`).